dart-lang/site-www/src/community/who-uses-dart.md

 [QuemEuTirei](http://www.quemeutirei.com.br)
 : A Secret Santa application.
 You can create Events, setup your Profile and Gifts and invite friends.
-Build with Angular 2 Dart (client) and Shelf (server).
+Build with AngularDart (client) and Shelf (server).

 [ListShine](https://www.listshine.com)
 : Email Marketing Software powered by Dart (client).